Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - 4 basic types of features: Blob (sharing videos, images and objects), table (storing data), queue (for sending and receiving messages), file(creating file shares)

-- select storage accounts from dashboard and create a new storage account
+- Select storage accounts from dashboard and create a new storage account
     - **Basics tab**
     - Assign a resource group
     - Assign a new storage account name